The immune system is the body's defense against infections. The immune (ih-MYOON)

 to recognize the antigens and get rid of them.

-B lymphocytes are triggered to make antibodies.
-These specialized proteins lock
+B lymphocytes are triggered to make antibodies (also called immunoglobulins).

-why someone who gets sick with a disease, like chickenpox, usually won't get sick
+who gets sick with a disease, like chickenpox, usually won't get sick from it again.

 This is also how immunizations (vaccines) prevent some diseases.
 An immunization